ulisesbocchio/jasypt-spring-boot/README.md

 ## What to do First?
 Use one of the following 3 methods (briefly explained above):

-1. Simply add the starter jar dependency to your project if your Spring Boot application uses `@SpringBootApplication` or `@EnableAutoConfiguration` and encryptable properties will be enabled across the entire Spring Environment (This means any system property, environment property, command line argument, application.properties, yaml properties, and any other custom property sources can contain encrypted properties):
+1. Simply add the starter jar dependency to your project if your Spring Boot application uses `@SpringBootApplication` or `@EnableAutoConfiguration` and encryptable properties will be enabled across the entire Spring Environment (This means any system property, environment property, command line argument, application.properties, application-*.properties, yaml properties, and any other property sources can contain encrypted properties):

 	```xml
     <dependency>